Chad's president set to extend his 30-year rule | DW | 09.04.2021

 'Overstaying' justified

-The Chadian leader says he still has a lot to offer to his people.
-He's vowed to stabilize the jihadi-torn nation and build the national economy.
+Deby says he still has a lot to offer to Chad.
+He's vowed to stabilize nation and build the economy.

-Justifying Deby's decades in power, presidential spokesman Brah Mahamat said his boss is a visionary man who has turned around the country's misfortune and built the education sector.
+Justifying Deby's decades in power, presidential spokesman Brah Mahamat told DW that his boss is a visionary man who has turned around the country's misfortune and built the education sector.

-"President Idris Deby Itno has covered 30 years of experience, 30 years of sacrifice for his country," Mahamat told DW.
-Against all odds, he added, "the president has exploited Chad's oil to enable the country to build new infrastructure."
+"President Idriss Deby Itno has covered 30 years of experience, 30 years of sacrifice for his country," Mahamat said.
+"The president has exploited Chad's oil to enable the country to build new infrastructure," he added.

-This weekend's election will see seven people running for the presidency, but government critics say the actual opposition members have been barred from running for office.
+This weekend's election will see seven people running for the presidency, but government critics say real opposition members have been barred from running for office.

-Opposition candidate Succes Masra's chances of facing long-time ruler Idris Deby were dashed after a 2018 constitution revision, preventing candidates under 40 years of age from running for office.
+The opposition candidate Succes Masra's chances of facing Deby were dashed after a 2018 revision to the constitution to prevent candidates younger than 40 from running for office.
 Masra is only 38.

-"He [President Idris Deby] doesn't want me to run for office; that's why he changed the minimum age required," Masra told DW.
+"He doesn't want me to run for office," Masra told DW.
+"That's why he changed the minimum age required."

-Despite the criticism and severe allegations against the incumbent president, die-hard supporters like Desire Mbairamadji still see President Deby as capable of moving the country forward.
+Supporters such as Desire Mbairamadji still see Deby as capable of moving the country forward.

-"He is the only Chadian President who has built universities in the provinces," Mbairamadji said, adding that the incumbent is the only man who can tackle terrorism threats faced by the country and the Sahel region.
+"He is the only Chadian president who has built universities in the provinces," Mbairamadji said, adding that Deby is the man who can tackle terrorthreats faced by the country and the Sahel region.

-The Sahel nation produces 1.5 billion barrels of oil auunally, making it one of Africa's largest oil reserve holders.
+The nation produces 1.5 billion barrels of oil annually, making it one of Africa's largest oil reserve holders.
 The oil revenues contribute 60% to Chad's national budget.

-However, Chad's population is one of the world's poorest, and the World Bank says around 40% of children aged under five suffer stunting.
+Chad's population is one of the world's poorest, and, according to the World Bank, about 40% of children younger than 5 are at risk of stunted growth.

-Young people complain they can't find jobs.
-Adissou Dibam has a master's degree in political science, but he could not get a job in the past ten years.
+Young people say they can't find jobs.
+Adissou Dibam has a master's degree in political science, but he could not get a job in the past 10 years.
 "This about death and life.
 We can't live without work," Dibam said.

-The Sunday vote is expected to go ahead — without the participation of key opposition figures.
+Sunday's vote is expected to go ahead without the participation of key opposition figures.
 And the incumbent president is set to extend his 30-year grip on power.

 DW correspondent Blaise Dariustone was threatened and physically attacked on Friday, November 27 in Chad's capital N'djamena by security forces in the studios of FM Liberté, a partner station of Deutsche Welle.